VanitasXIV/KH3MotionBlur/README.md

 Contributions are welcome!
 If you have suggestions for improvements or have found any bugs, please report them on the [Nexus Mods page](https://www.nexusmods.com/kingdomhearts3/mods/2179).

-## License

-This project is licensed under the terms specified on the Nexus Mods page.
-Please refer to the mod's page for more details.

 ## Acknowledgements